WHAT WE DO

 Increasing opportunities

-We partner with local nursing schools and Save the Children in La Esperanza and San Lorenzo to chose and provide scholarships for six low-income students each year.
+We partner with local nursing schools and Save the Children in La Esperanza to chose and provide scholarships for four low-income students each year.

 Criteria for selecting recipients of nursing grants:

-These students come from impoverished areas in Intibucá, Valle or Choluteca, and many stay and work in the government health centers scattered throughout these areas.
+These students come from impoverished areas in Intibucá, and many stay and work in the government health centers scattered throughout these areas.